 10 Quotes from Crime Fiction to Help You Get away with Murder

-Found this article relevant?Bassem Snaije , George Edward Challenger, Barry Michaels and 7 others found this witty
+Found this article relevant?Bassem Snaije , George Edward Challenger, Matt Berry and 7 others found this witty

 We’ve all been there.
 It could be a neighbor, a long-time friend, your housemate, or an unfortunate colleague, but sooner or later, you’re going to want someone dead.
 It may only be an idle musing, something you think about before you've had your morning coffee, but it’s important to ensure that you proceed patiently and methodically.

 With that in mind, we’ve assembled 10 quotes from crime writers who know best how to get away with murder.
 After all, crime writers have brought us all of our most famous detectives; if anyone knows how to elude justice, it’s them.

 “Still, it doesn't do to murder people, no matter how offensive they may be.”

 First, if you’re not absolutely sure that you’re in for a murder, you could do a lot worse than to follow Dorothy L. Sayers’ advice.
 When in doubt, don’t do it.
 If, however, you’ve exhausted all other avenues, then you may find the remaining quotes useful.